NuGet/NuGetGallery/README.md

 ### Setting up

-1. Clone and checkout the following branches (to make sure local copies are made): '
+Clone and checkout the `dev` branch.
-2. '.

 ### When starting a new feature/unit of work.